jdblack/sotd/README.md

 the following commands to the bot to control song of the day for your channel

-:`hi` or `hello`
-Check if the bot ia answering

-:`channels`
-List the channels that the Bot is in
+-`hi` or `hello` Check if the bot ia answering -`channels` List the channels that the Bot is in

-`add #channel URL Your description of a song` add a song to sotd bot
+- `add #channel URL Your description of a song` add a song to sotd bot

-:`song rm URL`
-[TODO] Completely remove a song from SOTDbot.
+-`song rm URL` [TODO] Completely remove a song from SOTDbot.
 Intended for those NSFW moments

-:`playlist list`
-List out all of the channel playlists
-:`playlist show CHANNEL_NAME`
-Show the playlist
-:`playlist delete CHANNEL_NAME`
-[TODO] tell the bot to delete a channel playlist and leave the channel.
+-`playlist list` List out all of the channel playlists -`playlist show CHANNEL_NAME` Show the playlist -`playlist delete CHANNEL_NAME` [TODO] tell the bot to delete a channel playlist and leave the channel.
-:`playlist cron CHANNEL_NAME  new crontab
-[TODO] Set a new schedule for the specified playlist.
+-`playlist cron CHANNEL_NAME  new crontab [TODO] Set a new schedule for the specified playlist.
 See Cron below for more information